Thank you for your interest in Swedish Medical Center’s adult and junior volunteer program.

 - Free parking in a reserved area

-- A free meal each day you serve
+- A free meal with each four-hour shift

 - Service awards